Palm Garden of Pinellas Medical Error Lawsuits and Citations: Resident Administered Wrong Dosage

 A newly admitted resident was sent to the hospital after Palm Garden of Pinellas did not ensure insulin orders were clarified.
 This mistake caused the resident to receive the wrong dosage, and his blood sugar reached a dangerous level that caused him to be hospitalized.
 The facility was also cited for not properly administering insulin.

-If you suspect nursing home abuse, we will provide a free, confidential case evaluation with no obligation to hire us.
+If you suspect nursing home abuse, our medical error lawyers will provide a free, confidential case evaluation with no obligation to hire us.
 We treat our clients with compassion and aggressively represent their rights, making nursing homes take responsibility for abuse.
 Distasio Law Firm has the expertise and ability to advocate for victims of nursing home abuse and neglect, even if a case goes to trial.

 OUR OFFICES